Catmose House

 Catmose House is a municipal facility in Catmose Street in Oakham, Rutland, England.
 The house, which is the headquarters of Rutland County Council, is a Grade II listed building.

 History

 The house was designed as a hunting lodge known as Catmose Lodge and was completed in 1781.
 It became the home of Sir Gerard Noel Edwards, MP for Rutland in the early 19th century.
-It passed to Edwards' son Charles Noel, 1st Earl of Gainsborough in 1838 and then to Edwards' grandson, the Rt Hon Gerard James Noel, also MP for Rutland, in 1866.
+It passed to Edwards' son Charles Noel, 1st Earl of Gainsborough in 1838 and then to Edwards' grandson, Gerard James Noel, also MP for Rutland, in 1866.
 Gerard Noel substantially rebuilt the house laid out the gardens as well, in the 1870s.
 (Note: Gerard Noel and his wife, Augusta, were closely involved in the local community and, inter alia, hosted fundraising events for the restoration work at St Peter's Church in Brooke which re-opened following the restoration work, which he supervised, in September 1879.)